metalevel-tech/mw-Typography/README.md

 require_once "$IP/extensions/Typography/mw-Typography.php";
 ````

-Navigate to `Special:Version` to check whether `mw-Typography` extension is enabled.
-It should work now.
+Navigate to `Special:Version` to check whether the `Extension:Typography` is enabled.
+It should works now.

 ## Requirements